TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Properties/Items.rst

       You can have a maximum of 31 checkboxes in such an array and each element is represented by a single bit in the integer value which ultimately goes into the database.

-   In this array each entry is itself an array where the first entry is the label (string or LLL reference) and the second entry is a blank value.
-The value sent to the database will be an integer where each bit represents the state of a checkbox in this array.
+   In this array each entry is itself an array where the first entry (index 0) is the label (string or LLL reference).
+   The value sent to the database will be an integer representing a bit mask based on the position of the checkbox in this array.

    A basic item looks like this:

    .. code-block:: php

       'items' => [
-         ['Green tomatoes', ''], // Note these should be LLL references ['Red peppers', ''],
+         ['Green tomatoes'], // Note these should be LLL references ['Red peppers'],
       ],

    Further properties can be set per item, but not all of them apply to all renderTypes: